pablodiste/data-store/README.md

 ```
 This example will fetch a People list from an API, then store it in a local database and listen reactively for updates on that list.

-Please see the documentation below about how to provide a fetcher and a cache using your preferred libraries.
+Please see the documentation below about how to provide a fetcher and a source of truth using your preferred libraries.

 ## Sample Application
 You can see the features working by cloning this repository and running the `app` module.